dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 this model is that, given that the ledger is public, the only way to have _any_ privacy is to hide in the crowd.

-Address-reuse shrinks the crowd you can reasonably hide in.
+Address reuse shrinks the crowd you can reasonably hide in.

 This is bad.
 Really, really, really, bad.
 Or, to say it in a more fanciful way:
 "The relationship graph in a re-used address is powerfully-linked in that